getodk/docs/odkx-src/injected-interfaces-methods.rst

   **Returns**: A string after padding the indicated integer value with leading spaces so that the string representation ends up with at least 'places' number of characters (more if the value has more significant digits than that).
-Note the treatment of negative values!
+Note the treatment of negative values

 Examples: padWithLeadingSpaces(0, 4) => '   0'. padWithLeadingSpaces(45, 4) => '  45'.
 padWithLeadingSpaces(-45, 4) => '-  45'.